Myrtle Cain: Minnesota House of Representatives

 After the Nineteenth Amendment was ratified and upheld in the 1922 Supreme Court case of Leser v Garnett, Cain and three other women won seats in the Minnesota House of Representatives in the 1922 election.
+Cain beat out three other candidates by 500 votes to win a seat in the Minnesota House.
+She has been known as the "flapper legislator".

 During Cain's single session in office (1923-1924), she co-sponsored a bill about anti-masking, which prevented Ku Klux Klan members from wearing masks or hoods in public (House File No. 138 that became Minnesota Laws of 1923, Chapter 160).
 This ended up being the first of fifteen similar bills to be passed in the United States.
+She also authored a bill titled “Granting Equal Rights, Privileges, and Immunities to Both Sexes,” the first bill to demand equal rights for Minnesota women, which did not pass.
+In 1923, Cain advocated for passage of an Equal Rights Amendment to the Minnesota Constitution, but the effort ultimately failed.